Kyphosis is a curving of the spine that causes a bowing or rounding of the back. This leads to a hunchback or slouching posture.

 Treatment depends on the cause of the disorder:

-Adolescents with Scheuermann's disease tend to do well even if they need surgery, and the disease stops once they stop growing.
+Young teens with Scheuermann disease tend to do well, even if they need surgery.
+The disease stops once they stop growing.
 If the kyphosis is due to degenerative joint disease or multiple compression fractures, surgery is needed to correct the defect and improve pain.

 Untreated kyphosis can cause any of the following:

 Treating and preventing osteoporosis can prevent many cases of kyphosis in older adults.
 Early diagnosis and bracing for Scheuermann disease can reduce the need for surgery, but there is no way to prevent the disease.

 Johnston CE.
 Kyphosis.
 In: Herring JA, ed.
 Tachdjian's Pediatric Orthopaedics.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 13.